 Clackamas ESD administers a variety of programs to benefit young children in our community.
-These include Early Intervention and Early Childhood Special Education (EI/ECSE), Oregon Head Start Prekindergarten Program (OHSPP), and Child Care Resource and Referral (CCR&R).
+These include Early Intervention and Early Childhood Special Education (EI/ECSE), Head Start To Success, and Child Care Resource and Referral (CCR&R).
 Early intervention programs provide services that are individually designed to address the special education needs of the young child with developmental delays or disabilities.
 Click their logo to visit their program website and get more information about these services.
 Clackamas County Child Care Resource and Referral works to ensure that all children have access to quality, nurturing environments through information, personalized referrals, and training for both parents and child care providers.

 Ages & Stages Questionnaires (ASQ) are a series of parent completed questionnaires that screen and monitor a child’s development between 1 month and 5 years of age.
 ASQ results help determine if the child’s development is on schedule or if further assessment or specialized services may be needed.
 ASQ Oregon Online is a free, confidential interactive site for parents/family/caregivers to check a child’s early development